-PYGMY GOAT PROJECT GUIDE
+GOAT PROJECT GUIDE

-First Meeting:
+First Meeting

-- Meetings last about an hour; you will begin to lose your youth if the meeting lasts longer than an hour. - Have parents help with primary ages, and works out well with balancing the age groups. - Project leader discusses their background and interest in being a leader for this project. - Does not require an animal to be in the group.
-Typically, youth who want to stay end up getting a animal, and those who do not purchase an animal end up leaving the group. - Hand out a sheet of meeting times and dates at the first meeting.
+- Meetings last about an hour; you will begin to lose your youth if the meeting lasts longer than an hour. - Project leader discusses their background and interest in being a leader for this project. - Does not require an animal to be in the group.
+Typically, youth who want to stay end up getting a animal, and those who do not purchase an animal end up leaving the group. - Some members want to learn about goats without owning one, and that is okay. - Hand out a sheet of meeting times and dates at the first meeting.
 Project begins in October, does not meet in December, and ends in May.

-- Ask your youth questions about their background and interest with pygmy goats.
-This will allow for the project leader to tailor the program to the youth's interests. - Make sure to discuss the different options available to youth in pygmy goats. - Use a created sheet of the different parts for pygmy goats to give to youth and then have them complete it and self-correct.
-Allows for additional knowledge of where the youth are in their level of understanding with pygmy goats. - Usually have a pygmy poster posted. - Give a list of pygmy goat breeders in the area.
+- Ask your youth questions about their background and interest with goats.
+This will allow for the project leader to tailor the program to the youth's interests. - Make sure to discuss the different options available to youth in goats. - Use a created sheet of the different parts for goats to give to youth and then have them complete it and self-correct.
+Allows for additional knowledge of where the youth are in their level of understanding with goats. - · Usually have a goat poster posted. - Give a list of goat breeders in the area.